 This creates an error by omission; gluten-free products were rare in the marketplace at that time and prior to that.

 New agricultural practices for gluten-containing crops weren’t present when the study took place, such as crop desiccation.

 This is the practice of spraying a weed killer on grains days before harvest, often wheat, soy, and corn.

 People seeking out gluten-free products in this study most likely had a disease called Celiac disease.

-This is a disease which increases mortality, has a lot of inflammation and more.
+This is a disease that increases mortality, has a lot of inflammation, and more.
 Celiac disease increases the risk of heart disease dramatically.

 It seems obvious that they would find what they did, but they didn’t talk about why in the headlines.

 The study also didn’t look at complete gluten exclusion as well.
-They were looking at levels of gluten intake [R].
+They were looking at levels of gluten intake.